lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 E.g., how to use the RSP's aspects for science; the contents of the DC2 data set; delegate activities; sharing DP0-related notebooks, plots, or results.
 The "Support - DP0 RSP Service Issues" is a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.
 It is also possible to view a list of all `topics tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.

+Participating in the Rubin Community Forum is an integral part of the :ref:`Delegate-Homepage-Delegate-Activities`, such as sharing DP0-related results with Rubin staff and other delegates, and also of :ref:`Delegate-Homepage-Getting-Support` for DP0-related activities.

+**For new Forum members:**
+People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.

 .. _Delegate-Homepage-Kickoff: